gronnbeck/slack-hooker/readme.md

 ##Commands

-Ask your bot for "save"
+Ask your bot for help.
+Check the save command